Junmo-Qu/portfolio/dataviz4.md

 - Chapter 3 - Prospects: The project will analyze the future situation through changes in data related to the sex ratios under the one-child, two-child, and three-child policies.

-- Conclusion: Extracting the ideas and summarizing the content discussed above.
+- Conclusion: Extract the ideas and summarize the content discussed above.

 ## Initial Sketches